SchMah/fMRI_VMA/README.md

 ## 📖 Overview
 This project contains code, and analyses related to **fMRI_MotorAdaptation_project**.
 The folder structure is shown below.
-Due to privacy constraints associated with this project, the full project files and datasets are available upon request.
+Note: Due to privacy constraints associated with this project, the full project files and datasets are available upon request.

 ---

 ## 📁 Folder Structure

 ```
 fMRI_MotorAdaptation_project/